WesterosCraft/WesterosCTM/README.md

 On CTMs supporting this feature, the substitution texture image is provided as one additional file added to the 'textures' array
 (that is, one additional texture file, beyond whatever the given CTM would otherwise expect).

-For each use of a texture with the conditional substitution configured, the source texture is dermined as usual for the given type of CTM (for westeros_cond, this is just the base texture - index=0, row=0, col=0).
+For each use of a texture with the conditional substitution configured, the source texture is determined as usual for the given type of CTM (for westeros_cond, this is just the base texture - index=0, row=0, col=0).
 Then, the rules are evaluated for the block, in order from first to last.
 The first matching rule will result in the texture being replaced with the row=rowOut, col=colOut texture from the substitution texture image.
 If no rule matches, the source texture is uses as normal.

-The following CTMs support conditional substitition images:
+The following CTMs support conditional substitution images:
 - westeros_cond
+- westeros_single_cond